Culture and Ideology will be the Catalyst for the Future

 How Culture and Ideology Relates to the Future

-None of us can predict the new world that culture and ideology will lead us too.
+None of us can predict the new world that culture and ideology will lead us to.
 But this is inevitable.
 Traditions, people, lifestyle, and geopolitical aspects are ever changing.
 We can’t prevent that.
-We can’t stick with the nuclear family of the 1920’s forever.
+We can’t stick with the nuclear family of the 1920s forever.
 It must change.
-But how it changes, is what is up to us.
+But how it changes is what is up to us.

 All of us need to support a culture that helps us all.
 Not one that feeds us what we want using other’s money.
 Not one that forces our dependence.
-But a culture that can, in essence, leave us alone to be successful.
+But a culture that can leave us alone to be successful when warranted.
 So we can see our true potential.

 And so we can continue to build an even better culture, to be a catalyst for the future.